 Welcome to my Boston Bound Training Program.
-The program is 12 weeks and 1 day long, beginning on a Monday January, 21 and ending in Hopkinton on another Monday, April 15 at the starting line of the 2019 Boston Athletic Association Marathon.
+The program is 12 weeks and 1 day long, beginning Monday, January 27 and ending in Hopkinton on Monday, April 20 at the starting line of the 2020 Boston Athletic Association Marathon.
 This program is designed for runners already qualified for Boston and entered.
 If hoping to qualify for Boston, you need to pick another one of my programs.

 Boston Bound is a tough program fitting somewhere between my usual Intermediate and Advanced programs.
 This program assumes that you are an accomplished runner, otherwise you would not have qualified for Boston.
 The Boston Bound Program features 6 days of running and 1 day of rest each week.
 There is a mix of speedwork and hill training along with pace runs and long runs.
 Weekly mileage peaks at around 50 in Week 10.
 You can add more miles to easy days like today if you are so inclined.
 Each Monday in the program features an easy run of 3 to 5 miles.
 Today, run 3 miles at a comfortable pace.

 In preparing to run Boston, consider that the 26-mile course from Hopkinton into downtown Boston is somewhat unique.
 The first few miles out of Hopkinton feature steep downhills, then the course levels somehat, rolls, and at 16 miles runners encounter a series of hills, the infamous Newton Hills topped by Heartbreak Hill.
 After 21 miles, there is a gentle, but quad-busting descent to the finish line.
 You will not succeed at Boston unless you learn to run hills.
 For today's hill workout, select a hill between 400 and 800 meters long and run three repeats: 3 x hill.
 Don't forget to warm up before and cool down after the repeat part of the workout.
 Jog or walk down the hill between each repeat.